ytbryan/ytbryan.github.io/hidden/agreement/index.md

 permalink: /agreement
 ---

-This is ytbryan's service agreement.
+This is Bryan Lim's general service agreement.

+# General

-- All open source codes have copyright of Bryan Lim.
+- All open source codes have the copyright of Bryan Lim.
 - All patent or new invention will have equal ownership between Bryan Lim and the client company.
 Bryan Lim will be the lead inventor.
 - All codes that are propritery belongs to the client with the copyright of Bryan Lim.
 - Copyright can be transferred at a nominal fee.
-- Bryan Lim will keep all information and data confidential.
+- All data, source code, work, information and content done by Bryan Lim will be kept confidential at all time.

+# Freedom to work

 - Bryan Lim is free to write about any technique/knowledge discovered during the course of work upon discussion with client.
 - Client understands that changes to specification for too many times can result in termination